 Let´s Talk About The Age Gap

 Many times when people debate if Jo and Friedrich belong together they bring out the age gap.
 I think this is the worst argument of the bunch.
-Jo is 25 and Friedrich is 38.
-The age gap is 12 years which is really not that much.
+The age gap is about 12-15 years.
 I know president couples with age gaps four times as big (no pun intended).
 In many Louisa´s stories there is an age gap between the lovers and this is also a theme in Little Women, March sisters are all married to men older than they.
-Laurie is four years older than Amy, John is nine years older than Meg and Friedrich is twelve years older than Jo.
+Laurie is four years older than Amy, John is nine years older than Meg.
 It does seem that Louisa only could feel comfortable with men that were older, or younger than her.
 Emmerson was 29 years older than Louisa.
 Thoreu was 15 years older and Laddie was 12 years younger.
-I find it pretty interesting that the age gap of Jo and Friedrich is pretty close to the age gap that Louisa had with Henry Thoreu and Laddie.
-She was very careful about her reputation so it does seem that she gave Jo the relationship she couldn´t get.
+I find it pretty interesting that the age gap of Jo and Friedrich is pretty close to the age gaps that Louisa had with Henry Thoreu and Laddie.
+She was very careful about her reputation so it does seem that she gave Jo the relationship she didn´t get.